PaulKMueller/red-motion-language/README.md

 ## Overview
 ![Model architecture](red_motion_model.png "Model architecture")

 **RedMotion model.** Our model consists of two encoders.
-TThe trajectory encoder generates an embedding for the past trajectory of the current agent.
+The trajectory encoder generates an embedding for the past trajectory of the current agent.
 The road environment encoder generates sets of local and global road environment embeddings as context.
 All embeddings are fused via cross-attention to yield trajectory proposals per agent.

 ## Getting started
 [This Colab notebook](https://colab.research.google.com/drive/1Q-Z9VdiqvfPfctNG8oqzPcgm0lP3y1il) shows how to create a dataset, run inference and visualize the predicted trajectories.